dgoulet-tor/arti/README.md

   * link authentication (client->server type)
   * building circuits from chosen hops
   * a slightly wonky circuit abstraction
-  * a slightly stream abstraction
+  * a slightly wonky stream abstraction

 Before I share it more broadly, I think it needs more work on: